Chainlink (LINK) price prediction for 2022-2030

-Smartcontract.com's original solution relied on centralised oracles, creating an obstacle to the development of decentralised financial networks.
-The problem was solved in September 2017 with the introduction of the decentralised oracle network, Chainlink network.
+SmartContract.com's original solution relied on centralised oracles, creating an obstacle to the development of decentralised financial networks.
+The problem was solved in September 2017 with the introduction of a decentralised oracle network, the Chainlink network.
 Within the same month, the team conducted an initial coin offering, which raised more than $32 million.

 What is Chainlink (LINK)?

 Chainlink is a blockchain platform designed to protect clients against unauthorised access when exchanging data while working with complex smart contracts.
 The Chainlink solution provides advanced data protection both inside and outside of the blockchain.

 The Chainlink blockchain consists of special nodes known as oracles.
 For the network to function correctly, the smart contracts need to work correctly, and the data sent to them must be reliable.
 A decentralised oracle network verifies the input data from various sources and then sends them to a smart contract.
 This achieves higher precision of input information, which is sometimes hard to verify in a centralised manner.
 In addition, this eliminates data manipulation.
 The Chainlink oracle serves as a reliable bridge between data providers and their customers.

 Smart contracts allow you to move cryptocurrency from one address to another when certain conditions are met.
 Available for public viewing in the blockchain, smart contracts are invariable, which means that the parameters of the agreement or contract features can't be changed once they're deployed.